dce/davideisinger.com/content/journal/dispatch-7-september-2023/index.md

   file: www-wunc-org-fstofo.txt
 ---

-We were down at Lake Norman for the long weekend, and as I was pulling up the kayaks this morning, I couldn't help but feel like I was also sort of putting away the summer.
-What a summer though.
+We were down at Lake Norman for the long weekend, and as I was pulling up the kayaks this morning, I couldn't help but feel like I was also sort of putting away the summer -- what a summer though.
 The last few weeks of August were pretty wall-to-wall.
-I went up to the Eastern Shore in Virginia to spend a long weekend with some old friends; our rental was right on an inlet off the Chesapeake, and they had a stand-up paddleboard I was able to take out, certainly the most fun I've ever had on one of those.
+I went up to the Eastern Shore in Virginia to spend a long weekend with some old friends.
+Our rental was right on an inlet off the Chesapeake, and they had a stand-up paddleboard I was able to take out.

 <!--more-->